dataware-tools/app-launcher-next/README.md

-# Launcher for dataware-tools web app
+# app-data-browser-next

+Web-application for browsing data in Dataware-tools.

 ## Getting started